 This is one reason why AL-LAD and related nor-LSD derivatives like PRO-LAD are considered a better choice for people using psychedelics for the first time.

-Most AL-LAD trip reports have more of a positive sentiment than negative.
+Most AL-LAD trip reports have more positive sentiment than negative.
 This is likely a result of its milder introspective qualities, which can bring up some uncomfortable thoughts and emotions in people who aren’t ready to face them.

 With that said, AL-LAD, like any other psychedelic, is highly dependent on your own thoughts and emotions.
 The direction the trip will take depends on how you’re feeling, the environment you spend your time in during the trip, the people you’re with, and the thoughts and ideas present in your imagination.